Royce Lewis Player Props: Twins vs. Braves

-The Minnesota Twins, including Royce Lewis (.421 on-base percentage in past 10 games, 64 points above season-long percentage), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+The Minnesota Twins, including Royce Lewis and his .588 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Kolby Allard and the Atlanta Braves at Truist Park, Wednesday at 12:20 PM ET.

-In his most recent appearance, he had three hits (going 3-for-4 with an RBI) against the Tigers.
+He had a one-hit performance in his previous game (1-for-3) against the Braves.

 Royce Lewis Game Info & Props vs. the Braves